MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/hololens-thermal-adjusting.md

 ![Screenshot of HoloLens message showing that device is continuing to heat up.](media/hololens-thermal-warning-2.jpg "Screenshot of HoloLens message showing device is continuing to heat up")

-If the device reaches a critical temperature, you'll see a warning that outgoing video is being disabled.
+If the device reaches a critical temperature, you'll see a warning that outgoing video has been disabled.

 ![Screenshot of HoloLens message showing device has reached critical temperature.](media/hololens-thermal-warning-3.jpg "Screenshot of HoloLens message showing device has reached critical temperature")